 Marketing is a vital component for local community and church initiatives-not only in helping you successfully achieve the aims and goals you have set, but to then be able to clearly communicate those successes widely and to those who "need to know."
-Promotion should not be treated as an incidental
+Promotion should not be treated as an incidental aspect of the initiative, instead it should be among the key aspects in many of the things that you do.
+The benefits of promotion are:

 - Reaching and attracting new people

 - Building legitimacy

-- · Building confidence
+- Building confidence

 - Leveraging more support

-- Fostering goodwill
+- · Fostering goodwill

-- Spreading knowledge
+- · Spreading knowledge

 - Encouraging participation